cloudbank-project/burnop/aws-ec2-start-stop.md

 ## Get started

-> Suggestion: Read through these notes, then go through the procedural at the above link.
+> Suggestion: Read through these notes, then go through the procedural at the link below.
+The procedural is
+> pretty thorough and these notes are intended as supplemental guide rails.

 - Log on to the AWS console as an IAM user with *admin* privileges
 - Follow this
 [documentation link](https://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-cloudwatch/)
-    - This page is a more detailed "personal narrative" of running through that documentation

 A Lambda function is serverless code that runs on AWS in response to a trigger of some sort.
 We will build **Start** and **Stop** Lambda functions that will be triggered by a daily CloudWatch alarm.

 > ***IMPORTANT WARNING:*** If you already have an EC2 **work instance** running that includes work you value:
 > *Do Not Wire These Lambda Functions Into That Instance!!!*  Something could go wrong.
 Instead set up
-> a test EC2 instance and only when you are satisfied everything is working properly should you re-point
+> an inexpensive test EC2 instance and only when you are satisfied everything is working properly should you re-point
 > the Lambda functions at your work instance.
 >
 > To be super-safe do these two things with your valuable EC2 work instance: